zhou-1/COVISS-Lab-Research/Data/steps.md

-# step 2. collect all data user have dynamaticlaly
+# step 2. collect all data user have dynamically